msaroufim/mynotes/robot-arm.md

 [Arm screenshot](arm.png)

 Great now we can display an arm!
 Let's think a bit more about how to represent the state of the arm environment and then how to move the arm around and how we'll make this environment work with our reinforcement learning code.
+The Arm environment needs to hold the following key information
+1. A viewer class
+2. State dimension which consists of
+    - Whether the goal was reached
+    - The position of the two joints on the screen
+    - The distance of the joints to the goal
+3. Action dimension which consists of the two joints we're operating on with a scalar value that would nudge each one up or down to make them more likely to reach the goal
+4. An arm info data structure which keeps track of the length of each arm and the radius the arm makes with a horizontal line going through the center of the screen.

 ```python
 class ArmEnvironment():